python/mypy/docs/source/command_line.rst

   the cache.
 To disable writing the cache, use ``--cache-dir=/dev/null`` (UNIX) or ``--cache-dir=nul`` (Windows).
   Cache files belonging to a different mypy version are ignored.

+.. _quick:

+- ``--quick-and-dirty`` is an experimental, unsafe variant of :ref:`incremental mode <incremental>`.
+Quick mode is faster than regular incremental mode, because it only re-checks modules that were modified since their cache file was last written (regular incremental mode also re-checks all modules that depend on one or more modules that were re-checked).
+Quick mode is unsafe because it may miss problems caused by a change in a dependency.
+Quick mode updates the cache, but regular incremental mode ignores cache files written by quick mode.

 - ``--python-version X.Y`` will make mypy typecheck your code as if it were run under Python version X.Y.
 Without this option, mypy will default to using